windkh/node-red-contrib-telegrambot/README.md

 See example below.

+## Callback Query Node
+The node receives the callback querys of inline keyboards.
+See example-flow inlinekeyboard in examples folder.

 ## Reply Node
 The reply node waits for an answer to a specified message.
 It should be used in conjunction with the sender node:
 See example below.